HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Scoring Matches & Responder's System Match Output Quality Score

 &emsp;&emsp;*(The information and values included here are Draft state and have not been finalized.
-Feedback is invited on both the quality levels themselves and on the mechanism with which any given quality score is returned in a match response.)*
+Feedback is invited on the quality levels themselves and on combinations of matching elements.)*

-Scoring **SHOULD** be as probabilistic as possible.
+Given that scoring **SHOULD** be as probabilistic as possible, the Confidence Score indicated below **SHALL** be used in results returned.

 Common correlations such as families **SHALL** be modeled *<u>(ONC recommendation reference?)</u>*.

 Scores **SHOULD** be computed, not guessed, whenever possible.

 The table below **SHOULD** be used to inform responder's quality scoring algorithm, so that the confidence score returned by a responder is meaningful to the requestor.
 The Good level generally corresponds to traits the [Sequoia Initiative](https://sequoiaproject.org/resources/patient-matching/) estimates to be 95-98% unique, and Very Good corresponds to traits that are 98-99.7% unique.
 Superior matches include matching information that is even more likely to indicate a unique individual, while Best matches involve a match on a government- or industry-assigned identifier.

 <style>
 table, th, td